 Stay in touch with market trends (new browsers, new versions, usability stats)

-The market moves quickly and over the course of 6 months / a year, there are many changes.
-It is worth researching planned releases from software and hardware providers to ensure that you’re minimising as much risk as possibe when testing.
+The market moves quickly with many changes.
+It is worth researching planned releases from software and hardware providers to ensure that you’re minimising as much risk as possible when testing.
 New release of a browser or an update to an operating system have been known to break a site for a user.
 As you can see, there are many things to consider when testing across devices, but we believe that this approach will give you a great foundation to test and minimise the risk to your projects.
-At DeeperThanBlue, we believe that, we are in a unique position in that we have helped deliver Digital Systems of Engagement such as Ecommerce, Content Management Systems and Digital Experiences as well as enabling and integrating Systems of Record such as ERP from the likes of SAP, CRM, Finance, Warehouse Management, Buying and Merchandising Systems and connecting single view for Customer and Product Information to be part of the Digital revolution.
-If you need help in the design, planning and/ or execution of your testing, we are here to help and provide our valuable experience.
-Please contact DeeperThanBlue today on +44 (0)114 399 2820 or email [email protected]

 These might interest you